 Following this initial consultation there are a number of possible outcomes:

 - individual long or short term psychotherapy

 - other Arbours facilities – we provide residential and non-residential care in our therapeutic communities.

 Our psychotherapists are all registered practitioners with the United Kingdom Council for Psychotherapy.
 They come from a variety of cultural and language backgrounds and are sensitive to issues around sexual identity, ethnicity and disability.

 Low fees £40 – £45 subject to therapist availability

 Making an Appointment

-You can make an appointment for an initial consultation by contacting our central office located in North London Tel: 020 8340 7646, 020 8348 6466 or email: email@example.com. or if you prefer you can complete our on-line referral form.
+You can make an appointment for an initial consultation by contacting our central office located in North London Tel: 020 8340 7646 or by emailing firstname.lastname@example.org.
+You can also, if you wish, complete the on-line enquiry form giving your contact details.